chocolate cointreau truffles

 • cocoa powder

-• little bit of espresso
+• A little bit of espresso

 What you do:

-3. Allow to cool, then place in the refrigerator for two hours.
-Remove and with a teaspoon roll out balls of the ganache.
-Roll in your hands quickly (as it will melt from the heat of your hands) and place on a baking sheet lined with parchment paper.
-Place in the refrigerator overnight.
+4. Remove and, with a teaspoon, roll out balls.
+Roll in your hands quickly (it'll melt from the heat of your hands) and place on a baking sheet lined with parchment.

 Makes 30-40 chocolate truffles.